bparanj/hivegrid.dev/README.md

 # HiveGrid

+## Tasks

+You can copy the value of ror_key_secret_name from the output of the terraform apply.

+- Set ROR_SECRET_KEY environment variable to "ror_key_secret-b9fa2g7k"

 ## Packer Image

 The Packer prebuilt image provides Postgresql, Redis, Caddy and more.
 See [versions](./VERSIONS.md) for more details.